Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_feature_review.rst

 .. note::

-    In the CABD, the term ‘feature’ is used to reference an individual structure that represents a dam, waterfall, or fishway.
+    In the CABD, the term ‘feature’ is used to reference an individual structure that represents a dam, waterfall, fishway or modelled crossing.
 In this section, the term ‘feature point’ is used to represent the geographic point location of a feature.

 Duplicate identification and tracking
 -------------------------------------